MaharaProject/mahara/htdocs/theme/Readme.md

 Mahara's raw and default themes are based on the sass port of bootstrap 3.3.1.
 We use gulp to turn sass into css (via lib-sass), add vendor prefixes, and minimize.

 ### NodeJS
-Gulp uses Node, so if you haven’t already, you may need to [install it](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager)
+Gulp uses Node, so if you haven't already, you may need to [install it](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager)
 .
 If you are unsure whether you have node, open a terminal (commandline) and type:

     node -v

 If you get a version number, then congrats, you have node!

 If not, you can install via a terminal:

+Ubuntu/Debian Linux:

+    sudo apt-get install nodejs nodejs-legacy npm

-Linux:
+Other Linux:

     curl -sL https://deb.nodesource.com/setup_0.12 | sudo bash -
-	sudo apt-get install -y nodejs
+    sudo apt-get install nodejs

 MacOSX (with homebrew):

     brew install node

 Windows:
 Hit the install button on the [Node website](https://nodejs.org/), and follow the instructions.

 ### Gulp
-If you haven't used gulp before, or don't have it installed, you’ll need to globally install it using the Node Package Manager (npm) from the terminal:
+If you haven't used gulp before, or don't have it installed, you'll need to globally install it using the Node Package Manager (npm) from the terminal:

-	npm install -g gulp
+    sudo npm install -g gulp

 From the terminal navigate to the theme you are working on (e.g):

     cd mahara/htdocs/theme/raw

 Install the dependencies:

     npm install

 Run the default gulp tasks:

     gulp

 This will watch all the scss files in your project for changes, and recompile your css.

 ## Working with themes
 Each time you work on a Mahara theme using gulp, you will need to use a terminal to navigate to the place the gulpfile.js is located for that theme (e.g):

     cd mahara/htdocs/theme/raw

 ...and run

     gulp

 ### Folder structure (raw)
 The raw theme sass has been split out into partials based on the purpose it serves to the theme.
 A partial is a Sass file named with a leading underscore (e.g. _partial.scss).
 The underscore lets Sass know that the file is only a partial file and that it should not be generated into a CSS file.
 Sass partials are used with the @import directive.